This programme is not open for enrollment. Students are welcome instead to enroll on other popular pathways to the PCLL offered by HKU SPACE

 Students without a university degree should normally complete HKU SPACE's Advanced Diploma in Legal Studies before applying for the Graduate Diploma in English and Hong Kong Law.
 However, in a small number of exceptional cases, mature applicants aged 25 or above may be considered for admission, even if they do not hold a university degree and have not completed HKU SPACE's Advanced Diploma in Legal Studies.
-If you want to be considered for admission under this exceptional category, you will need to show considerable experience in your business or professional career, a good standard of general education, good knowledge of written and spoken English. and fill in the separate Application Form (AF02) for Other Mature Applicants.
+If you want to be considered for admission under this exceptional category, you will need to show considerable experience in your business or professional career, a good standard of general education, good knowledge of written and spoken English. and fill in the separate Application Form AF02 for other Mature Applicants.

 Students may apply for the Extended Non-means-tested Loan Scheme (ENLS) administered by the Student Finance Office (SFO) of the Working Family and Student Financial Assistance Agency.
 The maximum financial assistance provided under ENLS is equivalent to the total tuition fee(s) payable to HKU SPACE in the current academic year.
 For details, visit the ENLS websiteor contact SFO at 2150 6223Payment Method

-1. Cash or EPS or WECHAT PAY
+1. Cash or EPS or WECHAT PAY or Alipay

-2. Cheque or Bank Draft
+2. Crossed Cheque or Bank Draft

 Application and course fees can also be paid by crossed cheque or bank draft made payable to "HKU SPACE".
 Please specify the programme title(s) for application, student's name, and student card number (if applicable).
 You may either:

-- or mail the application form together with the $200 non-refundable application fee in the form of a cheque and certified true copies of any supporting documents to any of the HKU SPACE enrolment centres, specifying 'Course Application' on the envelope.
+- or mail the application form together with the $200 non-refundable application fee (if currently required) in the form of a cheque and certified true copies of any supporting documents to any of the HKU SPACE enrolment centres, specifying 'Course Application' on the envelope.
 HKU SPACE will not be responsible for any loss of payment sent by mail.

 Applicants may also pay the application and course fees by VISA or MasterCard, including "HKU SPACE MasterCard", at any HKU SPACE enrolment centres.
 Holders of HKU SPACE MasterCard can enjoy a 10-month interest-free instalment period for courses with a tuition fee worth a minimum of HK$2,000; however, the course applicant must also be the cardholder himself/herself.
 For enquiries, please contact our staff at any of the enrolment centres.